 The result?
-A better quality joint, with minimum possibility of heat damage to the parts being soldered plus the lowest possibility of damaging other parts or materials or (dislodging adjacent parts).
+A better quality joint, with minimum possibility of heat damage to the parts being soldered PLUS the lowest possibility of damaging other parts or materials or (dislodging adjacent parts).

 Simplest example for railway modellers: soldering to rails.
-Modellers have trouble soldering to rail because among other things, their soldering iron can't transfer heat fast enough because either they use an old iron with a bad tip (or the wrong tip), listened to bad advice and bought a lower-power iron...or tried to save money by going "too cheap" and the iron has been poorly designed.
+Modellers have trouble soldering to rail because among other things, their soldering iron can't transfer heat fast enough because either they use an old iron with a bad tip (or the wrong tip), listened to bad advice and bought a small iron - or tried to save money by going "too cheap" and the iron has been poorly designed.

-When soldering anything to rails in plastic track we want a fast, unobtrusive joint with no heating of sleepers or rail fastenings as this causes very ugly damage, changes gauge & weakens the track.
+When soldering anything to rails in plastic track we want a fast, unobtrusive joint with NO heating of sleepers or rail fastenings as this causes very ugly damage, changes gauge & weakens the track.

-Fast means exactly that: Even when taking your time, using the right iron & doing it the right way means the soldering iron will not actually be in contact with rail for more than two seconds.... and while that is enough for a good joint, it's not long enough to cause any damage by excess heating of rail!
+Fast means exactly that: Even when taking your time, using the right iron & doing it the right way means the soldering iron will not actually be in contact with rail for more than two seconds.... and while That is enough for a good joint, it's not long enough to cause ANY damage by excess heating of rail!

-The perfect iron is one that's powerful enough to do any soldering job and small enough to be handled precisely.
-Ideally it will:

-- Have excellent temperature regulation. - Have rapid heat delivery. - Allow the operating temperature range to be adjusted. - Allow the tip to be changed quickly and easily.
+The perfect iron is one that's powerful enough to do ANY soldering job and small enough to be handled precisely.
+Ideally it will: have excellent temperature regulation have rapid heat delivery allow the operating temperature range to be adjusted allow the tip to be changed quickly and easily.

 The ability to change tips really does matter.
-The tip area also controls the rate of heat transfer.
+The TIP area also controls the rate of heat transfer.